visgl/deck.gl/docs/developer-guide/custom-widgets/README.md

 There are a many ways to build a widget in deck.gl, and it is helpful to consider what approach will serve you best before starting.
 We've provided guides for commonly used approaches:

 * **[Implement a universal widget](./universal-widgets.md)** - A universal widget is compatible with any deck.gl application and is UI framework agnostic.
 This option is best for developing widgets to be used throughout the deck.gl ecosystem.
+* **[Use Preact in a universal widget](./preact-widgets.md)** - Preact is a lightweight virtual DOM commonly used to implement dynamic widgets without tightly coupling widget internals to an application's UI framework.
-* **[Create a react widget](./react-widgets.md)** - A React widget utilizes the convenience of react to develop the UI for your widget.
-It is tightly coupled to your react application, being mounted in the same root as the rest of your UI.
+* **[Create a React widget](./react-widgets.md)** - A React widget utilizes the convenience of React to develop the UI for your widget.
+It is tightly coupled to your React application, being mounted in the same root as the rest of your UI.
 This option is best for developing widgets custom to your React application.

 ## Creating The Widget class